 You are not prevented to work with your peers on the class work exercises, and are even encouraged to do so.
-However, each student must provide his/her own answers, and I might verify whether he/she actually worked in his/her respective exercise and understood the solution provided.
+However, each student must provide his/her own answers, and I might verify whether he/she actually worked on his/her respective exercise and understood the solution provided.
 In any case, past experience consistently shows that students who didn't keep up with the assignments have had a hard time in the exams.

-Assignments must be submitted via Blackboard and can be of three types:
+Assignments must be submitted via Blackboard and can be of two types:

-Homework Assignment: Each homework assignment is out of 10 points.
+Weekly Assignment: Each weekly assignment is out of 10 points.
 Unless stated otherwise, I will present the solutions at the beginning of the next class after the assignment was due.
-For this spring 2014 semester this usually means I post it on Thursday classes and present the solutions on the Tuesday class following the assignment.
+For this spring 2016 semester this usually means I post it on Monday classes and present the solutions on the Wednesday class following the submission deadline.
 If you submit your assignment after it is due but before I present the solutions you can earn a max of 7 points.
 An assignment submitted after the solutions are posted will earn no points.